Zymo-Research/zymoTransmit/README.md

 ## Contributing

 We welcome and encourage contributions to this project from the microbiomics community and will happily accept and acknowledge input (and possibly provide some free kits as a thank you).
-We aim to provide a positive and inclusive environment for contributors that is free of any harassment or excessively harsh criticism.
+We aim to provide a safe, positive, and inclusive environment for contributors that is free of any harassment or excessively harsh criticism.
 Our Golden Rule: *Treat others as you would like to be treated*.

 ## Versioning